Arik Einstein: Solo years

-"The Old and Good Land of Israel" albums
+The Old and Good Land of Israel albums

 In 1973, Einstein turned to renewal of old Hebrew songs written mostly in the first half of the 20th century.
-Until the mid-1990s, in parallel to releasing his own original albums, Einstein concurrently released a series of albums under the name "The Old and Good Land of Israel" which encompassed a multitude of genres – songs of the homeland from the beginning of Jewish settlement to the "Ballroom" songs from the 50s – using modern adaptations with musicians such as Shem-Tov Levi, Yoni Rechter and Avner Kenner.
+Until the mid-1990s, in parallel to releasing his own original albums, Einstein concurrently released a series of albums under the name The Old and Good Land of Israel which encompassed a multitude of genres – songs of the homeland from the beginning of Jewish settlement to the ballroom style songs from the 1950s – using modern adaptations with musicians such as Shem-Tov Levi, Yoni Rechter and Avner Kenner.
 According to him, he did it not for the perpetuation of the songs, but simply because he loved to sing them.

 1990s and 2000s

 In 2004, Einstein released Shtei Gitarot Bas Tupim (Two Guitars, Bass, Drums).
 He sang a duet with David D'Or on D'Or's CD, Kmo HaRuach ("Like the Wind") released on 27 March 2006.
-In 2010, Einstein was the most played artist on radio stations in Israel, according to Israeli Musical artist organisation, ACUM (אקו"ם).
+In 2010, Einstein was the most played artist on radio stations in Israel, according to Society of Authors, Composers and Music Publishers in Israel, ACUM (אקו"ם).
 In 2011, he released a new song in honor of the return of abducted IDF soldier Gilad Shalit.
 "You'll always be a hero", Einstein sings.
 "You are allowed to cry.
 It's not simple at all, to forgive fate."

 Acting career

 Einstein was one of the celebrities in the iconic film Sallah Shabati, which many consider to be the beginning of popular Israeli cinema.
-The film depicted Eastern Jews meeting modern Israeli society, and Einstein played the boyfriend of the protagonist's daughter.
+The film depicted Mizrahi Jews meeting modern Israeli society, and Einstein played the boyfriend of the protagonist's daughter.